-- 1. Follow the safety guidelines listed in Safety instructions. - 2.
-Follow the procedure listed in Before working inside your system. - 3.
-If required, remove the air shroud.
+- 1. Follow the safety guidelines listed in Safety instructions. - $\textbf{2.} \ \ \text{Follow the procedure listed in Before working inside your system}.$ - 3.
+Remove the air shroud.

 - 1. Loosen the captive screw and tilt the metal bracket that holds the metal filler. - NOTE: Store this bracket for future use.
 Filler brackets must be installed in empty expansion-card slots to maintain FCC certification of the system.
 The brackets also keep dust and dirt out of the system and aid in proper cooling and airflow inside the system. - 2.
 Lift the metal filler out of the system.